DIFC Venture Capital Funds Regime

 The ROC helps to set up the legal structure of the DIFC Regulated Firm.
 Shareholders can be individual, or corporate.
 There are many options available, such as ‘Private Company Limited by Shares’ and ‘Limited Liability Partnerships’.
 In case of Private Company Limited by Shares, the costs for setting up include:

-Application for Incorporation of a Private Company Limited by Shares (5 working days): US$ 0 (was US$ 8,000 earlier)
+(ii.)
+Application for Incorporation of a Private Company Limited by Shares (5 working days): US$ 0 (was US$ 8,000 earlier).

-The DIFC has special incentives for VC Fund Managers.
+(iv.)
+We have special packages for DIFC VC Fund Managers.
 Do get in touch to discuss.

 The data protection notification is part of the process of registering a new entity in the DIFC.
 The costs involved are as follows: